-Restrictions using the SCIM APIDon't forget to come by and check out our new RESTful JSON APIs, they can help you utilize and extend Quickbase with ease.
+Restrictions using the SCIM APIDon't forget to check out our JSON RESTful APIs, they can help you utilize and extend Quickbase with ease.

 This topic lists and explains restrictions on provisioning via the Quickbase SCIM API.